justinethier/husk-scheme/docs/Continuations.markdown

 We have already seen that a continuation may be captured at any point of an expression.
 But in the above code, `eval` is called twice - once when computing `result` and again after result is inspected.
 But what would happen if that first `eval` contained a continuation?
 Eventually, once the continuation was finished, the code would return and control would incorrectly pass to one of the second `eval`'s.
 Ooops!

-But we already know how to avoid this problem.
 Observe the same code written in CPS:

     eval env cont (List [Atom "if", predic, conseq, alt]) = do eval env (makeCPS env cont cps) (predic)